se2p/tool-competition-av/documentation/INSTALL.md

 ### Python ###

-This code has been tested with Python 3.6
+This code has been tested with **Python 3.7**.

 ### Other Libraries ###

-To easily install the other dependencies with rely on `pip`, we suggest to create a dedicated virtual environment (we tested [`venv`](https://docs.python.org/3.6/library/venv.html)), activate it, and run the following command:
+To easily install the other dependencies with rely on `pip`, we suggest to create a dedicated virtual environment (we tested [`venv`](https://docs.python.org/3.7/library/venv.html)), activate it, and run the following command:

 ```
-pip install -r requirements-36.txt
+pip install -r requirements-37.txt
 ```

-Otherwise, you can manually install each required library listed in the ```requirements-36.txt``` file.
+Otherwise, you can manually install each required library listed in the ```requirements-37.txt``` file.

 > **Note**: the version of Shapely should match your system (see below).